supposedly/nutshell/README.md

 0, 0, 0, 0, 0, 0, 0, 0, 2, 1
 0, 0, 0, 0, 0, 0, 0, 0, 3, 2
 ```
-Be aware that, unlike in this example, ordering is unlikely to be reflected / preserved in Golly output; order does
+Be aware that ordering is unlikely to be reflected / preserved in Golly output, because variables are converted
+into Python [set objects](https://en.wikipedia.org/wiki/Set_%28abstract_data_type%29) just before being written
+to the Golly rulefile; this means that it's just as likely for the above to result in `var a.0 = {1, 2, 3}` and
-not matter to Golly, anyway.
-It can alsways be seen, however, in the states of each transition a mapping produces.
+`var b.0 = {1, 2 3}`.
+The Nutshell-enforced ordering can always be observed, however, in the result of an operation
+(like mapping) that spreads a variable out over multiple transitions.

 #### -n, --n ("Negation")
 These are shorthand for, respectively, `live-n` and `any-n`.
 Has higher precedence than "subtraction".